 After their story, I included information about the route I dedicated to these heroes.
 I hope you can learn more about them and gain an understanding of what they have done for us.

-US Army Air Corps Sergeant Olen “Reb” Grant, WWII – Armament Inspector, B-17 Waist Gunner, 8th Air Force, 384th bomb group, 545th squadron
+This route is dedicated to US Army Air Corps Sergeant Olen “Reb” Grant.
+Olen was an armament inspector and B-17 waist gunner, 8th Air Force, 384th bomb group, 545th squadron.

 Grant was born on 1923 in Bauxite, Arkansas and his father, Eli, was a miner who helped dig out the mineral that gave the town its name.
 The family moved to El Dorado when Grant was a baby so his father could work in the oil fields.